Python vs Go

 Concurrency

 Python has multiple ways to run code concurrently.
 A program can be multi-threaded, multi-processed or running an asynchronous event-loop.
-Async means that a task that is blocked waiting for something else, typically IO, can be paused so that some other task can use the CPU in the meantime.
+Async means that a task that is blocked waiting for something else (typically IO) can be paused so that some other task can use the CPU in the meantime.
 Asynchronous code has been growing in popularity in Python, but with it comes additional complexity.

 The problem with async is that all code has to be async.
-If your async function happens to call a synchronous block of code, your FastAPI app now halts and blocks just like Flask would.
-This makes it important to figure out which libraries or packages work with your setup.
+If your async function happens to call a synchronous block of code, your FastAPI app now blocks just like Flask would.
+This makes it important to figure out which Python libraries or packages work with your setup.
 Or if you are a library/package maintainer, you may have to provide both sync and async versions of the same functions.

 Python could handle each HTTP request in its own OS thread, but creating threads is slow and relative expensive, so this is usually not beneficial.
 Also, Python has historically had a global interpreter lock (GIL) that prevents more than one thread from running at the same time.
-Python is working on providing a GIL-free interpreter, but at the time of writing it's still an experimental feature.
+Python is working on a GIL-free interpreter, but at the time of writing it's still an experimental feature.

 Here's a famous blog post discussing sync/async: What color is your function?